 Channel spring, Gervais property, Ottawa, ON (Photo by Daniel F. Brunton).

 Did you know that the Ottawa River Valley is home to the longest underwater cave system in Canada?
 Beneath the surface of the Ottawa River lies a subterranean wonderland seldom seen by the human eye — the Ottawa River Caves.
-The labyrinth measures over 10 kilometres in length and sprawls under several islands throughout the Ottawa River, including a four-kilometre section on the Ontario side of the river known as the Gervais Caves.
+Sprawling under several islands in the Ottawa River, the labyrinth measures over 10 kilometres in length.
+It includes a four-kilometre section on the Ontario side of the river known as the Gervais Caves.

 A conservation legacy

-This area has been identified as a key area of biodiversity significance in both the Great Lakes and St. Lawrence Lowlands Conservation Blueprints — scientific plans based on biodiversity values, levels of threat and opportunities for conservation action.
+This area has been identified as a key area of biodiversity significance in both the Great Lakes and St. Lawrence Lowlands Conservation Blueprints.
+The blueprints are scientific plans based on biodiversity values, levels of threat and opportunities for conservation action.

-The most important features of the property are the karst landscape and sinkholes associated with the Gervais property.
+The most important features of the property are its karst landscape and sinkholes.
 Karst landforms are an important variant of landforms created by flowing water.
-Water is routed underground via solutional cave systems instead of flowing at the surface in normal river channels.
+Water is routed underground cave systems instead of flowing at the surface in normal river channels.

 “We spent a total of 752 hours underwater surveying the caves.
-There is no question the Ottawa Valley caves are the longest underwater caves in Canada (so far) but they are also significant Canadian caves in their own right,” said Dr. David Sawatzky, a retired Canadian Armed Forces lieutenant-colonel, doctor, diver and expert on cave diving who spent over 15 years mapping the Ottawa River caves.
+There is no question the Ottawa Valley caves are the longest underwater caves in Canada (so far).
+They are also significant Canadian caves in their own right,” said Dr. David Sawatzky, a retired Canadian Armed Forces lieutenant-colonel, doctor, diver and expert on cave diving.
+Dr. Sawatzky spent over 15 years mapping the Ottawa River caves.

 Above ground, the Gervais property is just as impressive.
-This site is full of life — home to over 135 native vascular plant species and a number of at-risk plant species, including the endangered butternut tree, the provincially-rare Hooker’s orchid, regionally-rare moonseed and Hitchcock’s sedge.
-The mature forest features exceptionally large examples of Eastern white cedar, including two trees over 90 centimetres in diameter that are many centuries old.
+It is home to over 135 native vascular plant species and a number of at-risk plant species.
+Species found here include the endangered butternut tree, the provincially-rare Hooker’s orchid, regionally-rare moonseed and Hitchcock’s sedge.
+The mature forest features very large examples of eastern white cedar, including two trees over 90 centimetres in diameter that are many centuries old.

-The Ottawa River supports a rich diversity of freshwater mussels and at least 13 species of mussels have been recorded in this area.
-Freshwater mussels filter bacteria, microscopic algae and organic material contained in the water, which improves water quality and contributes to the aquatic ecosystem.
+The Ottawa River supports at least 13 species of freshwater mussels.
+Freshwater mussels filter bacteria, microscopic algae and organic material contained in the water.
+This improves water quality and contributes to the aquatic ecosystem.
 The endangered and rare hickorynut freshwater mussel can be found in the Ottawa River.
 In order to filter food and consume nutrients, mussel larvae must attach to a fish, called a host.
-Hickorynuts attach to lake sturgeon to consume their nutrients from the fish’s body until they transform into juvenile mussels and fall off.
+Hickorynuts attach to lake sturgeon to consume their nutrients from the fish’s body.
+Eventually they transform into juvenile mussels and fall off.

 An important conservation opportunity

-“I must say, having explored the Ottawa Valley landscape for some 45 years both in a professional and private capacity, I’ve never seen a place like this and I think it is an extraordinary and important conservation opportunity,” says Daniel Brunton, co-founder of the Ottawa Riverkeeper, who conducted site assessments of the Gervais property as an independent ecological consultant.
+“I must say, having explored the Ottawa Valley landscape for some 45 years both in a professional and private capacity, I’ve never seen a place like this.
+I think it is an extraordinary and important conservation opportunity,” says Daniel Brunton, co-founder of Ottawa Riverkeeper, who conducted site assessments of the Gervais property as an independent ecological consultant.